IN THIS SECTION:

 The court also rejected the Ombudsman’s contentions that:

-· An employee on a non-compliant piecework agreement is not, thereby, a pieceworker.
+· • An employee on a non-compliant piecework agreement does not, thereby, cease to be a pieceworker.

 · As long as the pieceworker remained on a non-complaint agreement the employer was engaging in an ongoing breach of the Award.